Opening a Bank Account for Estonia

-How to open a bank account in Estonia
+How to open a bank account for Estonia

-Estonia has established itself as a technology leader in the European Union, with its unique E residency program, by which people can sign official documents from across the globe, without their physical presence.
-No wonder many tech companies from India, China or UK have gone ahead and incorporated in Estonia.
+Estonia has established itself as a technology leader in the European Union, with its unique e-Residency program, by which people can sign official documents from across the globe, without their physical presence.
+No wonder many tech companies from India, China or the UK have gone ahead and incorporated in Estonia.
 Estonia is also a great choice for entrepreneurs, investment opportunities and digital, online trade, payments and remittances.
+An Estonia-usable EU IBAN account is easier to get than a traditional Estonian bank account - and, as covered below, isn't even a legal requirement for your company.

-Starting is new company is relatively easy and one can do it remotely as well, with the help of the E Residency program.
-However, it’s a different story when you want to open a bank account in Estonia or Tallinn.
-Physical visits are required, the activities and licenses of the business are checked, and frequently, large deposits are required to be made, if the bank perceives the business activity to be risky.
-Bank charges may also be different for different users.
+Starting a new company in Estonia is relatively easy and can be done remotely, with the help of the e-Residency program.
+However, it's a different story when you want to open an account with a traditional bank in Estonia or Tallinn.
+In-person visits are often required, the activities and licences of the business are checked closely, and frequently, large deposits are requested if the bank perceives the business activity to be risky.
+Bank charges in Estonia may also be different for different users.
 Taking money out of the country may also be expensive.
+See the Challenges section below for why this is - it's a specific, well-documented story, not just general caution.

 Prepare Documents: